-As with all construction trades, plumbing's tasks fit into the broad categories of rough work and finish work.
-Construction professionals describe projects as progressing in phases and plumbing's rough and finish phases loosely coincide with the rough and finish phases of other trades, such as carpentry and electrical.
+As with all construction trades, plumbing tasks fit into the broad categories of rough work and finish work.
+Construction professionals describe projects as progressing in phases, and plumbing's rough and finish phases loosely coincide with the rough and finish phases of other trades, such as carpentry and electrical.
 For example, a carpenter's framing remains exposed during the rough carpentry phase, allowing other trades to complete rough phases by routing components through the wall's cavities.
 Whether you're working on a plumbing project or supervising plumbers, an understanding of the plumber's timeline allows you to follow and understand standard practices.

-In a structure's interior, plumbers measure, mark and lay out pipes' paths on framing materials and create access holes with power tools.
-For water supply systems, plumbers frequently install soldered copper pipes.
-For drain, waste and vent systems, plumbers generally install plastic ABS pipe or cast-iron pipe.
-After "roughing-in" drain and water supply systems, plumbers seal open pipes with caps and test the systems for leaks.
+In a structure's interior, plumbers measure, mark, and lay out the pipe paths on framing materials and create access holes with power tools.
+For water supply systems, plumbers frequently install soldered copper pipes or PEX piping.
+For drain, waste, and vent systems, plumbers generally install plastic ABS pipe or cast iron pipe.
+After roughing in drain and water supply systems, plumbers seal the open pipes with caps and test the systems for leaks.

-Rough-In Tools and Materials
+Rough-In Plumbing Tools and Materials

-To cut drain, waste, and vent lines, plumbers use chop saws or handheld hack saws.
-Plumbers join plastic pipes with a glue-like, solvent cement and typically join cast iron pipes with mechanical fittings.
-Routing and securing pipes within house framing requires a variety of cutting and drilling tools, including reciprocating saws, power drills and circular saws.
+To cut drain, waste, and vent lines, plumbers use chop saws or handheld hacksaws.
+Plumbers join plastic pipes with a gluelike solvent cement and typically join cast iron pipes with mechanical fittings.
+Routing and securing pipes within the house framing requires a variety of cutting and drilling tools, including reciprocating saws, power drills, and circular saws.

 Finish Plumbing Tools and Materials